Last Updated on by

-Business owners’ policies are combination packages that protect purchasers against a variety of liabilities, including natural disasters (fire, tornadoes, earthquakes), theft, and anything arising from day-to-day business operations.
-You can think of a business owner’s policy as a combination of business property and liability insurance in one package.
+Business owners’ policies protect purchasers against a variety of liabilities, including natural disasters (fire, tornadoes, earthquakes), theft, and anything arising from day-to-day business operations.
+You can think of a business owner’s policy as a combination of business property and liability insurance in one comprehensive package.

 What are the benefits of workers’ compensation insurance?

 Workers’ compensation covers medical treatment, lost wages, and compensation payments for any permanent disability that results from an employee being injured on the job.
-It may also cover rehabilitation and death benefits.
+It may also cover rehabilitation, death benefits, and legal fees.